mvolkmann/blog/src/rust.md

 ## Ownership Model

-The Rust ownership model provides the following benefits:

-- runtime speed achieved by eliminating the need for a garbage collector (GC)
-- more predictable performance since there are no GC pauses
-- safer memory access since there is no possibility of null pointer accesses or dangling pointer accesses (accessing memory that has already been freed)
-- safer parallel and concurrent processing since there is no possibility of data races causing unpredictable interactions between threads

-Memory management is handled by following these rules:
+Memory management in Rust is handled by following these rules, referred to as the ownership model:

 1. Each value is referred to by a variable that is its owner.
 1. Each value has one owner at a time, but the owner can change over its lifetime.
-1. When the owner goes out of the scope, the value is dropped (freed).
+1. When the owner variable goes out of the scope, the value is dropped (freed).

-While it is not typically called directly, `std::mem::drop` is a function that can be called to explicitly free the memory owned by a variable.

-The `Drop` trait can be implemented for any type to specify code to execute when data of a specific type is dropped.
+The ownership model provides the following benefits:

+- Runtime speed is achieved by eliminating the need for a garbage collector (GC).
+- Performance is more predictable because there are no GC pauses.
+- Memory access is safer since there is no possibility of null pointer accesses or dangling pointer accesses (accessing memory that has already been freed).
+- Parallel and concurrent processing is safer because there is no possibility of data races causing unpredictable interactions between threads.

 Variable values are stored either in the stack or the heap.
 Accessing stack data is faster, but data on the heap can grow and shrink